stringing/LANTERN/README.md

 # Major Revision - Additional Information

+## Prompt Design

-1. **Prompt Deisgn.** The description and ALL details of prompt design, which was supposed to be in **Section 4 Approach**, is now put in the additional document [prompt](https://anonymous.4open.science/r/LANTERN-67EE/prompt.md) due to page limit of the paper.
+The description and ALL details of prompt design, which was supposed to be in **Section 4 Approach**, is now put in the additional document [prompt](https://anonymous.4open.science/r/LANTERN-67EE/prompt.md) due to page limit of the paper.

+## Implementation Details

-2. **Implementation Details** can be referred in the document [implementation](https://anonymous.4open.science/r/LANTERN-67EE/implementation.md).
+Implementation Details can be referred in the document [implementation](https://anonymous.4open.science/r/LANTERN-67EE/implementation.md).